kf8a/metadata/Readme.md

 The KBS LTER Metadata System
 ===========================

-The metadata system employed by the Kellogg Biological Station Long Term Ecological Research Program
+The metadata system used by the Kellogg Biological Station Long Term Ecological Research Program

 Copyright @2010 Michigan State Trustees